JuliaPabst/Appointment-Finder/README.md

-# Image-File-System
+# Appointment Finder
-A web application that stores and sorts images using JavaScript and PHP.
+A web application that helps you with your appointments.